13 Weeks Pregnant With Twins or Multiples

 Growth of Twins or Multiples at 13 Weeks

 Around this time, there is a significant reduction in the growth of the babies’ heads.
-In the initial stages, as the heads grow quite rapidly, they seem large as compared to the body.
+In the initial stages, as the heads grow quite rapidly, they seem large compared to the body.
 Therefore, these weeks concentrate on the growth of the bodies to help catch up with the growth of the heads.
 This doesn’t mean the heads stop growing, they continue to grow, but at a slower rate, which is again normal.

 Your babies will show signs of movement around this time.
 They will press their hands against the uterine walls as a means to explore their space.
 This very action leads to the formation of fingerprints on their fingertips.
 No two human beings can ever have the same fingerprints, even if they are identical twins or triplets.
-All these movements can also result in babies touching their own face as well as their siblings’ if they are in the common sac.
-Around this week, their vocal chords will also begin to develop.
+All these movements can also result in babies touching their own faces as well as their siblings’ if they are in the common sac.
+Around this week, their vocal cords will also begin to develop.

 What Is the Size of the Babies?

-As mentioned earlier, the size of the head of your twins or triplets will be usually large but the growth of the head will slow down as their bodies will begin to grow to suit the head.
+As mentioned earlier, the size of the head of your twins or triplets will usually be large, but the growth of the head will slow down as their bodies will begin to grow to suit the head.
 Their weight will also begin to increase substantially from this point around, hovering somewhere between 15 to 20 grams, which could be less per child for multiple babies.
 Their length, too, stays somewhere around 7 centimetres as their size keeps increasing.

 Common Bodily Changes